liuyang12/SwitchyOptions/README.md

 ## Term of use
 This backup file is for personal academic use only.
 Note that the AutoProxy configuration contains personal preference of some websites, such as [Baidu](https://www.baidu.com/ "Baidu"), [TED](https://www.ted.com/ "TED").
 Alternatively, you can adapt all this configurations in AutoProxy mode to your preference.
+## Notes of use
+The SwitchyOmega has its own synchronization option in beta, unfortunately the size of the synchronized file is limited to seveal kilobytes which prevents the users from synchronizing a relative large configuration file.
+The other door open for this issue is the online backup option.
+Enjoy your surfing and academic reading!